PinchOfData/germaingauthier/index.md

 ### Recent News

+- 17/01/2026: Just visited USI Lugano for a week, teaching a PhD level course on Text as Data.
+Check out the slides and notebooks in my teaching section if interested.

+- 16/01/2026: A new WP version of our paper on [The Lifecycle of Protests in the Digital Age](pdfs/papers/Gilets_Jaunes_Theory_Empirics.pdf){:target="_blank"} is out.
+Really like it, hope you will too!

-- 17/01/2026: IGIER and DONDENA are organizing a conference on AI on June 11-12 at Bocconi.
+- 10/01/2026: IGIER and DONDENA are organizing a conference on AI on June 11-12 at Bocconi.
 Consider [submitting your paper](pdfs/other/AI_and_Society_Conference-call-for-paper%20(final).pdf){:target="_blank"}!
 (Deadline: February 15.)

-- 17/01/2026: A new WP version of our paper on [The Lifecycle of Protests in the Digital Age](pdfs/papers/Gilets_Jaunes_Theory_Empirics.pdf){:target="_blank"} is out.
-Really like it, hope you will too!